Elliptic normal curves of even degree and theta functions

-This is a nonsingular curve in $\P^{2}$, which is a genus~$3$ curve.
-On the other hand, the congruence subgroup $\Gamma^{(4)}(8)$ is the subgroup of $\Gamma(1)$ of index~$96$ and genus~$3$.
-Thus, the curve~\eqref{eq:X4_8} is nothing but $X^{(4)}(8)$.
+Letting $z=0$, in other words, replacing $X_{i}$ by $a_{i}$, we obtain two equations satisfied by $a_{i}$'s.
+However, considering the fact $a_{1}=a_{3}$, we obtain only one nontrivial relation

-Using the relation \eqref{eq:X4_8} we see that the two relations in $V_{0}$ and the two relations in $V_{1}$ are equivalent, respectively.
-Thus, the following two equations determine the universal elliptic curve $\mathscr{E}^{(4)}(8)$ over $X^{(4)}(8)$:
+This equation defines a nonsingular curve in $\P^{2}$, and it is a curve of genus~$3$.
+On the other hand, as we mentioned above, the genus of $X^{(4)}(8)$ equals~$3$.
+Thus, the plane curve defined by~\eqref{eq:X4_8} is nothing but $X^{(4)}(8)$.